daemontus/luggage/morlor/README.md

 Right now, we don't really have an automated provisioning/setup script, because the actual setup is extremely simple:

  1. Create a Hetzner VM with Debian Trixie and a pre-configured SSH key.
+ 2. Install basic utilities: `apt-get install git`.
- 2. Install `docker` based on official instructions.
+ 3. Install `docker` based on official instructions.
- 3. Clone the `luggage` repository into the `/root` folder.
+ 4. Clone the `luggage` repository into the `/root` folder.